makerdao/mips/MIP55/MIP55.md

 **MIP55c3: Adding/Modifying a Special Purpose Fund**
 This subproposal process allows Governance to create or modify an existing Special Purpose Fund through the provided subproposal template.

+**MIP55c4: Endgame Transition**
+This component defines the special rules of Endgame Transition as they apply to SPFs.

 ## Motivation